Fitness guru Jen Selter Sizzles In Sexy Bikini In Latest Instagram Snap

 Jen has 12.5 million followers on the social media site, and more than 270,000 of them liked this bikini photo in just a day.
 Naturally, everybody thought she looked amazing and envied her insane abs.

-A few days ago, Selter shared a photo taken in New York, and it seems this was a current or relatively recent shot.
+A few days ago, Selter shared a photo taken in New York, and it seems this was a relatively recent shot.
 Jen is wearing knee-high black boots, skinny jeans, a gorgeous jacket, and a white crop top, and it’s easy to see that her abs are still pretty amazing.

 View this post on Instagram